Monk Bailey

-Claron Everett "Monk" Bailey Jr. (April 22, 1938 – June 18, 2015) was an American professional football defensive back who played two seasons with the St. Louis Cardinals of the National Football League (NFL).
-He played college football at Utah.
+Claron Everett "Monk" Bailey Jr. (April 22, 1938 – June 18, 2015) was an American professional football player who was a defensive back for two seasons with the St. Louis Cardinals of the National Football League (NFL).
+He played college football for the Utah Utes.
 He also played for the Toronto Argonauts of the Canadian Football League (CFL), the Bridgeport Jets and Long Island Bulls of the Atlantic Coast Football League (ACFL), and the Jersey Jays of the Continental Football League (COFL).

 Early life

 Claron Everett Bailey Jr. was born on April 22, 1938, in Moab, Utah.
 He attended Grand County High School in Moab and lettered in four sports.

 College career

 Bailey played college football for the Utah Utes of the University of Utah as a fullback.
 He was on the freshman team in 1956.
 He was promoted to the main roster in 1957 and was a two-year letterman from 1958 to 1959.
 Bailey earned honorable mention All-Skyline Conference honors in 1958 and first-team All-Skyline honors in 1959.
 He rushed 252 times for 1,204 yards and 11 touchdowns during his college career.